Two Identities relating Eisenstein series on classical groups: Application of Fourier-Jacobi coefficients to on : descent to

 \section{Application of Fourier-Jacobi coefficients to $E(f_{\Delta(\tau,i+1),s})$ on $\Sp_{2n(1+i)}(\BA)$: descent to $\Sp^{(2)}_{2ni}(\BA)$}

 In this section and the next one, we will carry out for symplectic groups and metaplectic groups the descent, via Fourier-Jacobi coefficients, analogous to the previous two sections.
-Denote in this section $H=\Sp_{2n(i+1)}$.
-We will use the conventions of \cite{GRS11}.
-Consider the unipotent radical $U_{1^{n-1}}$ consisting of the elements
+Denote in this section $H=\Sp_{2n(i+1 )}$.
+Recall from \eqref{1.12} - \eqref{1.12.4}, that we consider the unipotent radical $U_{1^{n-1}}$, consisting of the elements

 and the character $\psi_{n-1}$ of $U_{1^{n-1}}(\BA)$ given by